Yatin-Gupta/Sass-Seven-One-Pattern-Boilerplate/README.txt

 files in components, layout, themes, pages, and vendor are not standard files.
 They are just added to commit code on git.

+main.scss is only for import file not for writing any scss rule.